Skip navigation

 n:u (melissandre varin), dirty nails, 2024, Eastside Projects.
 Photo by Ashley Carr

-Encounter performance art that explores deeply felt relationships with landscapes
+Encounter performance art that communicates deeply felt relationships with place

-Can art change the way we feel about place?
-This evening coincides with Turner & Constable, offering contemporary perspectives on art and environment.
+How can art transform the way we remember place?
+This evening coincides with Turner and Constable, offering contemporary perspectives on art and environment.

-Live Art Development Agency host a screening programme and drop-in workshop.
-The workshop draws on materials held in their Live Art Research Collection.
+Live Art Development Agency host a screening programme and drop-in discussion space drawing on materials held in their Live Art Research Collection.
 Learn how artists have used performance to practice freedom and resistance in the British landscape.

 The programme is durational.
-This means you can move between the different spaces across the evening, at your own pace.
+This means you can move between the different spaces across the evening.
+You can arrive at any time during the event hours.
+The performances may not have definite beginnings or endings.
+You are invited to discover the work at your own pace.
+Refreshments will be available in the Djanogly Cafe.

 Tate Britain